WaleeTheRobot/order-flow-bot/README.md

 ### Single Print

 This draws a bold red rectangle for single prints on the top and bottom of the bar.
+You may need to adjust the bar width and bar width shift when using the volume profile for the bar.
+A bar width of 4 and bar width shift of 1.58 might be a good starting point to start adjusting for your chart.

 <img src="./images/singleprint.png" alt="Ratios" width="600" height="500">